Pandav0x/utf8-converter/README.md

 I've setted up the program to only find **php** and **html** files, for the moment it is hard coded in the **function.cpp** file, but will be extracted in a **config.json** file in future commits.

-There is some part of the code I'll not be able to explain as it is sometime a magic trick and
+There is some part of the code I'll not be able to explain as it is sometime a magic trick and rely more on believing than on actual and sane thinking.

 ## Installation